elotroalex/chiens/_texts/translation.md

 - Queen's gardens
 - I let myself drift into the night of tornado spices and holy images
 - and the kelp
-- grabs with its small child fingers
+- grabs with its kid fingers
 - my future trumpeting
-- of shipwreck!
+- of the shipwreck!

 ---